Getting Started with Chalk

 You should be able to see that, even though there's no more summary report being printed, the full report of what happened still went to our server.
 That report will indicate the container was successfully chalked:

-But from the command line, what you see will look mostly like it would if you hadn't used Chalk:
+But from the command line, what you see will look similar to how it would if you hadn't used Chalk:

 [+] Building 0.0s (7/7) FINISHED docker:default